 A Few Words of Introduction –

 Professor, York County Community College

-I am now in my twenty-third academic year at York County Community College, and I remain enthusiastic about being in the classrooms teaching courses in English, the humanities, and the social sciences.
+I am now in my twenty-sixth academic year at York County Community College, and I remain enthusiastic about being in the classrooms teaching courses in English, the humanities, and the social sciences, and at this point, especially Ethics and Civil Rights History.
 With each new academic year, I look forward to our classroom journeys as together we explore life and learning through various reading, writing, discussion, and reflection endeavors.

 Courses I typically teach at YCCC include:

 U.S. History to 1877

 When I’m not in the classroom or in my office grading papers, organizing curriculum, designing a new course, talking with students about coursework or this or that issue, shooting hoops, or just hanging around, I may well be walking the beach, taking in a Sea Dogs’ game, doing some landscaping, transferring junk from my basement or garage to the shed (and back again later), reading mystery novels, relaxing in my seasonal home in mid-coast Maine, hiking a mountain trail, or cruising in my boat in and about the coastal islands of Penobscot Bay.

 In addition to my teaching vocations, I’ve worked at a Maine restaurant, retail store, and paper mill, served as an ordained minister, had published an instructional book on children’s sermons, also a collection of poetry, and more recently a narrative history of U.S. civil rights.
 I have also coached Little League for two decades, played a bit of basketball, softball, and ping pong here and there, and contributed to the establishment of a few social service endeavors—such as the Wayside Soup Kitchen and Root Cellar Ministries in Portland.